 Let me share a quick example of why this matters:

-I once worked with a company that had a vague distinction between L2 and L3 support.
+Let's say a company has a vague distinction between L2 and L3 support.
 The result?
-L2 engineers constantly second-guessed whether they should escalate issues, while L3 engineers got frustrated with "unnecessary" escalations.
+L2 engineers constantly second-guess whether they should escalate issues, while L3 engineers got frustrated with "unnecessary" escalations.
 This led to delayed resolutions and frustrated customers.

-After clearly defining each tier's responsibilities and authority levels, escalation decisions became more straightforward, and resolution times improved dramatically.
+After clearly defining each tier's responsibilities and authority levels, escalation decisions become more straightforward, and resolution times improved dramatically.

 The goal isn't to create rigid barriers between levels but to establish clear pathways for issue resolution.
 Each tier should know exactly when to handle an issue themselves and when to elevate it to the next level.